prixladi/treeloc/README.md

 ---

-Port mapping for all service can be changed in the **./docker-compose.yml**.
+Port mapping for all services can be changed in the **./docker-compose.yml**.

 [docker-compose documentation.](https://docs.docker.com/compose/)

 # Environment variables
-Environment variables can be changed in the **./docker-compose.yml**.
+Environment variables can be changed in the **./docker-compose.yml** file.

 ## Api service